EventStore/documentation/docs/server/5.0.8/server/networking/heartbeat.md

 The second point of configuration is the _timeout_.
 This determines how long EventStoreDB server waits for a client or node to respond to a heartbeat request.

 Different environments need different values for these settings.
 While low numbers work well on a LAN they tend to not work well in the cloud.
-The defaults are likely fine on a LAN, for the cloud, consider setting:
+The defaults are likely fine on a LAN.
+If you experience frequent elections in your environment, you can try to increase both interval and timeout, for example:

 - An interval of 5000ms.
 - A timeout of 1000ms.